logzio/logz-docs/_source/user-guide/reports/index.md

   - imnotashrimp
 ---

-Logz.io Reports allows you to automatically generate a reports using your Kibana dashboards.
+Logz.io Reports allows you to automatically generate reports using your Kibana dashboards.
 You can send reports on a regular schedule to Slack or email recipients.

 To navigate to the Reports page: